Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth/KeypointLabeler.md

 <br/>_Keypoint section of the keypoint template_

 The keypoint section allows the user to create/edit keypoints and associate them with Unity animation rig points.
-Each keypoint record has 4 fields: label (the name of the keypoint), Associate to Rig (a boolean value which, if true, automatically maps the keypoint to the GameObject defined by the rig), Rig Label (only needed if Associate To Rig is true, defines which rig component to associate with the keypoint), and Color (RGB color value of the keypoint in the visualization).
+Each keypoint record has 5 fields: label (the name of the keypoint), Associate to Rig (a boolean value which, if true, automatically maps the keypoint to the GameObject defined by the rig), Rig Label (only needed if Associate To Rig is true, defines which rig component to associate with the keypoint), Color (RGB color value of the keypoint in the visualization), and Self Occlusion Distance (length to use to determine if a keypoint is not occluded by itself).

 ![Skeleton section of the keypoint template](../images/keypoint_template_skeleton.png)
 <br/>_Skeleton section of the keypoint template_